cisocrgroup/Resources/manuals/pocoto-manual.md

 \pocoto{} has some facilities to import and export files.
 As you have seen in the chapter [Using a local profiler], you can import and export your projects^[
-    Including any language profiles for your OCRed documents ] using \pocoto{}'s internal OCRCXML file format.
+    Including any error profiles for your OCRed documents ] using \pocoto{}'s internal OCRCXML file format.
 Although this format is based on the formatting of Abbyy XML files, there are no tools available for using these files directly.
 You can only use this